cdapio/hydrator-plugins/core-plugins/docs/TPFSParquet-batchsink.md

 **timeZone:** The string ID for the time zone to format the date in.
 Defaults to using UTC.
 This setting is only used if ``filePathFormat`` is not null.

+**partitionOffset:** Amount of time to subtract from the pipeline runtime to get the output partition.
+Defaults to 0m.
+The format is expected to be a number followed by an 's', 'm', 'h', or 'd' specifying the time unit, with 's' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.
+For example, if the pipeline is scheduled to run at midnight of January 1, 2016, and the offset is set to '1d', data will be written to the partition for midnight Dec 31, 2015."

+**cleanPartitionsOlderThan:** Optional property that configures the sink to delete old partitions older after successful runs.
+If set, when a run successfully finishes, the sink will subtract this amount of time from the runtime and delete any partitions older than that.
+The format is expected to be a number followed by an 's', 'm', 'h', or 'd' specifying the time unit, with 's' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.
+For example, if the pipeline is scheduled to run at midnight of January 1, 2016, and this property is set to 7d, the sink will delete any partitions for time partitions older than midnight Dec 25, 2015.

 Example
 -------